kankankankankankan/github-trending/README.md

 ## Javascript

+* 【2024-10-15】[fchollet / ARC-AGI](https://github.com/fchollet/ARC-AGI) - The Abstraction and Reasoning Corpus
+* 【2024-10-15】[chrishubert / whatsapp-api](https://github.com/chrishubert/whatsapp-api) - This project is a REST API wrapper for the whatsapp-web.js library, providing an easy-to-use interface to interact with the WhatsApp Web platform.
+* 【2024-10-15】[chaxus / ran](https://github.com/chaxus/ran) - web components library, machine learning, function library and so on.
 * 【2024-10-08】[iamrahulmahato / master-web-development](https://github.com/iamrahulmahato/master-web-development) - Learn to code by building projects.
 * 【2024-10-08】[fineanmol / Hacktoberfest2024](https://github.com/fineanmol/Hacktoberfest2024) - Make your first Pull Request on Hacktoberfest 2024.
 Don't forget to spread love and if you like give us a ⭐️
 * 【2024-09-29】[LedgerHQ / ledger-live](https://github.com/LedgerHQ/ledger-live) - Mono-repository for packages related to Ledger Live and its JavaScript ecosystem.